Back to Workflows Guides

 Performing a Manual Audit

-A manual audit is started off within AAArdvark by adding and navigating to the specific site within the Workspace dashboard.
+Start a manual audit in AAArdvark by opening the site in the Workspace dashboard.

 Recording a manual issue in Visual Mode, with the ability to enter the failure and select the severity, success criterion, recommended solution, and add a comment.

-In addition to recording manual issues, testers and developers can also head to the Issues list to go over manual issues that require reviews.
-Filtering the issues by Type: Manual and Status: Pending will display all of the issues ready to be reviewed.
+In addition to recording manual issues, testers and developers can also head to the Issues list to go over manual issues that require review.
+Filtering the issues by:

 Issues filtered by Manual and Pending, specifically ready for a tester or developer to review.